Saturday 17 October 2009

 Kudos to up and coming filmmaker Ivo Gormley for creating Us Now, a thought provoking documentary about the social and commercial transformations catalysed by internet technologies.

-Screened to sold-out crowd Wednesday evening at the Barbican by the LIDF, the film highlights popular online services like Couchsurfing and Mumsnet which Gormley suggests, indicate the potential for greater grass roots participation in public institutions and government
+Screened to sold-out crowd Wednesday evening at the Barbican by the LIDF, the film highlights popular online services like Couchsurfing and Mumsnet which Gormley suggests, indicate the potential for greater grass roots participation in public institutions and government.
+These businesses in their different ways both demonstrate the efficacy of peer-to-peer networking and collaboration around common goals and interests (i.e.travel and parenting respectively).

 A who's who of the internet intelligensia - including Clay Shirky and Don Tapscott - support Ivo's thesis with lots of talk of potential.
 Labour politician Ed Milliband interviewed for the film seems less sure.
 Good thing then that the successfully fan-managed community-owned Ebbsfleet Football Club is heralded as a model for future government.
 It is highly evocative case study- if only we could get people to be as passionate about government as many are about football.